Semantics, languages and tools for layered attestation

 succinctly.

-This operator best captures how appraise
+This operator best captures how appraise and prove depend

-differently on the result of attest
+differently on the result of attest.
+The appraise operation takes

-result as a direct input and outputs, in some sense,
+the attest result as a direct input and outputs, in some sense,

 either “acceptable” or “unacceptable”.
 The result of appraise

-directly depends on the result of attest
+directly depends on the result of attest.
+On the other hand,

-result via its dependence on the
+prove depends on the attest result via its dependence on the

-, but the result of the prove
+result of appraise, but the result of the prove operation is

-independent of the value of attest
+independent of the value of attest.
+Thus, prove need not receive

-the result of attest
+the result of attest.

 The final evidence type produced by this Copland phrase is